typpo/blog/source/_posts/2013-10-28-asterank-discover-reaches-100.markdown

 ## Planetary Resources and Asteroid Zoo

-Asterank Discover will soon fold into a larger project called Asteroid Zoo, now that [Asterank](http://asterank.com) has been acquired by [Planetary Resources](http://www.planetaryresources.com).
+Asterank Discover will fold into a larger project called Asteroid Zoo, now that [Asterank](http://asterank.com) has been acquired by [Planetary Resources](http://www.planetaryresources.com).

 Last week, PRI [announced](http://www.nbcnews.com/science/nasa-planetary-resources-partner-asteroid-hunting-contests-2D11638181) its plans with NASA and Zooniverse to crowdsource reviewal of high-quality images from the Catalina Sky Survey.